 Long-term investors often see this as a chance to buy quality stocks at lower prices.
 On the other hand, short-term traders may rely on strategies like short selling, put options, or inverse ETFs to try and profit from falling prices.

-It is important to stay patient and don’t sell stocks in a panic.
-If you are looking forward to investing in the stock market, open a Demat account today with Jainam.
+It is important to stay patient and not sell stocks in a panic.
+If you are looking forward to investing in the stock market, connect with Jainam.

 Written by Jainam Admin